mendix/docs/content/best-practices/architecture/integration/mendix-integration.md

 The key to event-streams is that they (often) only flow in one direction.
 A device leaving metrics in an IoT system does not expect an immediate answer to the data it ships.
 Additionally, there could be very many devices that are geographically distributed and shipping a lot of data.
 Request–reply is neither needed nor practical for inbound IoT, but for commanding a drone or other device, for example, it is highly recommended.

 IoT, AI, and big-data integration is only the beginning of an expected explosion of new IT that will be built alongside the current IT landscape.
 In the coming years, Mendix and Siemens will invest heavily in this area.
-With this perspective, Kafka and other event-based architectures will play an important role in the coming years.

 #### 3.6.4 IoT, MindSphere & Kafka

 IoT, Kafka, and other event-based architecture will play an important role in the coming years.
 Mendix is working to incorporate Kafka into the platform, and a seamless integration with MindSphere was recently set up.

-{{% todo %}}[**VERIFY CLAIMS FOR KAFKA AND MINDSPHERE**]{{% /todo %}}

 Mendix will in these cases usually work as the dashboard for event streams and sometimes as the control center for devices and other connected items.